photoprism/photoprism-docs/docs/getting-started/faq.md

 Our goal is to provide top-notch support for all RAW formats, regardless of camera make and model.
 Please let us know about any issues with a particular camera or file format.

-[Video formats](../developer-guide/media/index.md) supported by [FFmpeg](https://en.wikipedia.org/wiki/FFmpeg#Supported_codecs_and_formats) can be transcoded to
-[MPEG-4 AVC](https://en.wikipedia.org/wiki/Advanced_Video_Coding) for maximum browser compatibility.
-Still images for thumbnail creation can also be extracted from most videos.
+For maximum browser compatibility, [video codecs and containers](../developer-guide/media/index.md) supported by [FFmpeg](https://en.wikipedia.org/wiki/FFmpeg#Supported_codecs_and_formats) can be transcoded to [MPEG-4 AVC](https://en.wikipedia.org/wiki/Advanced_Video_Coding) on demand, just as still images can be extracted for thumbnail creation.

 Make sure you have JSON sidecar files enabled if you have videos, live photos, and/or [animated GIFs](https://github.com/photoprism/photoprism/issues/590) so that video-specific metadata such as codec, frames, and duration can be extracted, indexed, and searched.